ulif/diceware/README.rst

 instance, onto wordlist entries.
 We normally want each of the words in the wordlist to be picked for passphrases with the same probability.

-This, however, is not possible, if the number of dice sides and the number of wordlist entries are relatively prime.
+This, however, is not possible, if the number of wordlist entries is not a power of dice sides.
 In that case we cut some words of the wordlist and inform the user about the matter.
+Reducing the number of words this way makes it easier for attackers to guess the phrase picked.

+You can fix that problem by using longer wordlists.

 Developer Install